Hi, I’m Kristin! I created Believe In A Budget in January 2015 to write about personal finance, especially my adventures in side hustling.

 Finally, don’t be scared to pitch your services!
 It can be intimidating in the beginning, but you will grow more confident with every pitch you send out.

-If you aren’t sure who you should pitch to, start with fellow peers in the your blogging niche or in an area that interests you.
+If you aren’t sure who you should pitch to, start with fellow peers in your blogging niche or in an area that interests you.
 Start slow and build your way up.

-Here’s just a few things you’ll learn with Become a Pinterest VA TODAY!:
+Here are just a few things you’ll learn with Become a Pinterest VA TODAY!:

-- What types of packages to offer to clients and how much to charge for your services.
+- What types of packages to offer to clients and how much to charge for your services

-What’s really exciting about this course is hearing about the student success stories.
+What’s really exciting about this program is hearing about the student success stories.
 It’s always exciting to hear from a student that has landed his or her first client, to students that have quit their jobs to become a Pinterest VA full time!